dasch-swiss/dsp-tools/README.md

 and partially in the [pytest](https://docs.pytest.org) framework.
 There are two groups of tests:

-- `test/unittests` can be run directly,
+- all `test/unittests` can be run directly with `poetry exec unittests`
 - `test/e2e` need a DSP stack running in the background.
   A DSP stack can be started with the command [`dsp-tools start-stack`](https://docs.dasch.swiss/latest/DSP-TOOLS/cli-commands/#start-stack)